GermainZ/dev-host-cl/README.md

 Download
 ========
-You can directly download and place the script in ~/bin to use directly.
+You can download and place the script in ~/bin to use it directly.
 For example:

          $ git clone git://github.com/GermainZ/dev-host-cl.git dev-host-cl